scott-harrison/react-native-pulse-debugger/CONTRIBUTING.md

 - Check existing documentation
 - Ask questions in issues or discussions

+## 🔧 Common Issues and Solutions

+### Building Issues

+- Ensure you have the correct Node.js version installed
+- Clear yarn cache if you encounter dependency issues: `yarn cache clean`
+- Rebuild all packages: `yarn build`

+### Testing Issues

+- Run tests for specific package: `cd packages/package-name && yarn test`
+- Run tests with coverage: `yarn test --coverage`

+### Development Environment

+- Use VS Code with recommended extensions
+- Enable TypeScript strict mode
+- Use the provided ESLint and Prettier configurations

 Thank you for contributing to Pulse!
 Your help makes this project better for everyone.